 Learning Outcomes Assessment Criteria The learner will The learner can 1.
-Identify opportunities for making customer service personal 1.1 identify which of their organisation's systems or procedures allows them to add a personal touch the service 1.2 observe and listen to their customer carefully fo signs that will guide how they personalise the service 1.3 let the customer know that they understand and that they are there to help 1.4 identify opportunities to help or direct their customer outside of normal routines and procedures 1.5 identify customers with particular needs who would especially appreciate personal service 1.6 balance the time they take when giving individua attention to one customer with the needs and expectations of other customers 1.7 make extra efforts to show how willing and able they are to give a more personal service 2.
-Treat their customer as an individual 2.1 greet and deal with their customer in a way that respects them as an individual 2.2 focus their attention on the customer they are dealing with The awarding body that Listens www.highfieldabc.com
+Identify opportunities for making customer service personal 1.1 identify which of their organisation's systems or procedures allows them to add a personal touch to the service 1.2 observe and listen to their customer carefully for signs that will guide how they personalise the service 1.3 let the customer know that they understand and that they are there to help 1.4 identify opportunities to help or direct their customer outside of normal routines and procedures 1.5 identify customers with particular needs who would especially appreciate personal service 1.6 balance the time they take when giving individual attention to one customer with the needs and expectations of other customers 1.7 make extra efforts to show how willing and able they are to give a more personal service 2.
+Treat their customer as an individual 2.1 greet and deal with their customer in a way that respects them as an individual 2.2 focus their attention on the customer they are dealing with 2.3 always communicate with their customer in a friendly and open way

-Learning Outcomes Ass essment Criteria The learner will The learner can 2.3 always communicate with their customer in a friendly and open way 2.4 use their customer's name when it is known and appropriate 2.5 follow their organisation's guidelines about giving their customer their own name and contact details 2.6 concentrate on building a 'one to one' relationship with their customer by making them feel valued and respected 3.
+Learning Outcomes Assessment Criteria The learner will The learner can 2.4 use their customer's name when it is known and appropriate 2.5 follow their organisation's guidelines about giving their customer their own name and contact details 2.6 concentrate on building a 'one to one' relationship with their customer by making them feel valued and respected 3.
 Know and understand how to make customer service personal 3.1 explain how the use of the customer's name makes service more personal 3.2 describe personality types and their receptiveness to personalised services 3.3 identify types of personal information about customers that should and should not be kept on record 3.4 identify features of personal service that are most appreciated by customers with individual needs 3.5 describe body language and approaches that promote open communication 3.6 describe the organisation's guidelines on actions that are permissible outside of the normal routines and procedures 3.7 explain their own preferences and comfort levels relating to how they are willing and able to personalise service

-Unit 11: Go the extra mile in customer service
+Unit 9: Go the extra mile in customer service